VIP access to limited wines, special releases, celebrated winery events & more. Learn more about our A-List Wine Club today! >>

 Measurements: Imperial (US)

 Crab and Chardonnay are a proven love match.
 These crusty crab cakes deliver a bit of jalapeño heat, so a Chardonnay that counters with cooling refreshment is the best direction.
-Our Eola-Amity Hills bottling has relatively low alcohol that won’t ramp up the heat and citrusy notes that complement the crab like a squeeze of lemon.
+Our Renegade Ridge Vineyard Chardonnay bottling has relatively low alcohol that won’t ramp up the heat and citrusy notes that complement the crab like a squeeze of lemon.

 Ingredients